mskymoore/bash_examples/README.md

 ## BulkSCP.sh :

 Feed it a file with each line being username@hostname or ip address and it will attempt to ssh into each one of them and copy a local file or directory sent in as InputFile to a RemotePath on each host listed in HostsFile.

+## BulkScriptExecute.sh :

+Feed it a file with each line being a hostname or ip address and it will execute a local script passed to it on each remote host in the HostsFile.